wangerzi/hire-tools/README.md

 ## LICENCE

-Hire-tools is licensed under the Apache License, Version 2.0.
+Hire-tools is licensed under the MIT License.
 See [LICENSE](https://github.com/GitbookIO/gitbook/blob/master/LICENSE) for the full license text.